 Your credit card balances shouldn’t exceed 30 percent of your credit line.
 For every $1,000 credit line, you shouldn’t have more than $300 outstanding.
-If you do, it brings your credit score down and decreases your chances of securing a better mortgage rate.
+If you do, it lowers your credit score and decreases your chances of securing a better mortgage.

 If you have housing payments (rent), make sure you make the payment on time.
-A late housing payment shows lenders you are high risk and they won’t give you the best rates available.
-They want borrowers who will pay their mortgage on time and proof that they will do so.
+A late housing payment shows lenders you are high risk, and they won’t give you the best rates available.
+They want borrowers with a track record of paying their rent on time.

-Lenders like it when you have at least a 2-year history at the same employer.
+Lenders like it when you have at least a two-year history at the same employer.
 This shows stability and consistency, two things lenders want to see.
-If you changed jobs in the last 2 years, that’s okay, but try keeping it within the same industry.
+If you changed jobs in the last two years, that’s okay, but try keeping it within the same industry.

-For example, if you were a teacher before and changed jobs to become principal or take an admin job at the school, you’re within the same industry.
-But if you changed from teacher to accountant, there is no consistency or stability, which makes lenders worry.
+For example, if you were a teacher before and changed to become principal or take an admin job at the school, you’re in the same industry.
+But if you switch from teacher to accountant, there is no consistency or stability.

-If you’re buying a home, save as much money as you can for the down payment.
+If you’re buying a home, save as much money as possible for the down payment.
 The more money you invest, the lower the risk you pose to a lender.
 You don’t need 20 percent down to get the lowest mortgage rates, but a sizeable down payment helps.

-Most borrowers go for the 30-year fixed loan automatically, but what if you could afford a shorter term?
+Most borrowers automatically go for the 30-year fixed loan, but what if you could afford a shorter term?
 Most lenders offer lower interest rates on shorter terms.
-You don’t have to take a 15-year term if you can’t afford the higher payment, 20 and 25-year terms offer lower mortgage rates too.
+You don’t have to take a 15-year term if you can’t afford the higher payment; the 20-year term offers lower mortgage rates too.